dgbowl/tomato/docs/source/index.rst

     ketchup status queue
     ketchup status <jobid>

-The first option will print information about the status of all *pipelines* that ``tomato`` is managing.
-The second option, with the ``queue`` argument, will print information about all jobs that are currently in the *queue* or already running - information about completed jobs is not currently shown.
-Finally, to check the status of a single *job*, supply the ``<jobid>`` as an argument.
+Further information about :mod:`~tomato.ketchup` is available in the documentation of the :mod:`~tomato.ketchup` module.

 Output data
 -----------